beraborrow/package/packages/contracts/test-report.md

     LockupContract
       ✓ withdrawPOLLEN(): reverts when caller is not beneficiary (68ms) POLLENStaking
-      ✓ increaseF_LUSD(): reverts when caller is not TroveManager POLLENToken
+      ✓ increaseF_NECT(): reverts when caller is not TroveManager POLLENToken
       ✓ sendToPOLLENStaking(): reverts when caller is not the POLLENSstaking (49ms) CommunityIssuance